 \begin{thm}[$\subseteq$ Theorem~\ref{thm:denseInKahlerCone}] For every K3 surface $X$, its K\"ahler cone $\cK_X$ contains a dense subset $\mathcal{S}_X$ such that every Lagrangian class decomposes as a sum of classes represented by special Lagrangian submanifolds with respect to a Ricci-flat K\"ahler form $\omega$ parametrized by $\mathcal{S}_X$.
 Moreover, the set $\mathcal{S}_X$ contains all rational K\"ahler classes, so this property holds in particular for polarized K3 surfaces. \end{thm}

-Another important aspect related to special Lagrangians comes from the Strominger-Yau-Zaslow conjecture \cite{SYZ96}.
-It predicts that a Calabi-Yau manifold $X$ near large complex structure limit admits a special Lagrangian torus fibration.
-In the case of K3 surfaces this is already known, and the proof relies on a standard trick involving hyperk\"ahler rotation \cite{GW00} (see also \cite{OO18}*{Section 4.4}).
+Another relevant aspect related to special Lagrangians comes from the Strominger--Yau--Zaslow conjecture \cite{SYZ96}.
+It predicts that a Calabi--Yau manifold $X$ near large complex structure limit admits a special Lagrangian torus fibration.
+In the case of K3 surfaces this is already known, and the proof relies on a standard trick involving hyperk\"ahler rotation \cite{GW00} (see also \cite{OO21}*{Section~4.4}).
 Our contribution is to study the distribution of the K\"ahler classes in the K\"ahler cone of a K3 surface $X$ with respect to which $X$ admits a special Lagrangian fibration.

 \begin{thm}[$\subseteq$ Theorem~\ref{thm:SYZ}] For every K3 surface $X$, its K\"ahler cone $\cK_X$ contains a dense subset $\mathcal{T}_X$ such that every Ricci-flat K\"ahler form $\omega$ parametrized by $\mathcal{T}_X$ admits a special Lagrangian fibration.
 Moreover, the set $\mathcal{T}_X$ contains all rational K\"ahler classes, so this property holds in particular for polarized K3 surfaces. \end{thm}